South Carolina Sex Abuse Attorneys Representing Children Assaulted in Youth Organizations

 - Inadequate background checks.
 Anyone who wishes to work with children should be forced to undergo a criminal background check.
 Special attention should be paid to those volunteers or potential workers who have a history of violent or inappropriate acts, including, but not limited to, harassment, assault, child abuse, criminal sexual conduct, or other similar crimes.

 - Failure to supervise.
 All volunteers and staffers should be supervised, either in-person or through regular accounts of activities.
 A single adult should not be left alone with one child, nor should he or she engage in one-on-one activities that have not been approved by the organization and the child’s parents.

 - Failure to report.
 Certain youth organization volunteers and employees are mandated reporters.
 As such, if they have a reasonable suspicion of abuse – or have been told, either by the victim or someone else that abuse has occurred – they must report that abuse to the Department of Social Services or county law enforcement.
 Understand that this mandate holds even if the abuse occurs outside of a mandated reporter’s profession.
 For example, if a Girl Scout troop leader is a teacher by profession, that troop leader must report what she knows, even though leading her troop is not part of her job duties.

 When you place your child in the care of other adults, you rightfully expect that these adults are trustworthy and will treat your child with care, healthy boundaries, and respect.
-When they do not, McGowan, Hood & Felder, LLC is here to fight for your family.
+When they do not, McGowan, Hood, Felder & Phillips, LLC is here to fight for your family.